Cycling Around Tasmania: Day 4 – Swansea To Bicheno

 tourists waiting by the Blowhole on the Bicheno shore

-It is quite likely that someone would be offended by this “thoughtless act of cultural misappropriation”!
+No doubt someone out there would be offended by this “thoughtless act of cultural appropriation”!

 an unexpected bit of Ojibwe culture in a store window in Bicheno